nweiyue/tp/docs/UserGuide.md

 { start of `Features#Students` written by: Zhang Sheng Yang }
 <br/>
 <br/>
-In ATAS, you can easily manage your students in your class!
+With ATAS, you can easily manage your students in your class!
 <br/>
 - First, at the start of a semester, you can use `addstu` and `deletestu` to include or remove students in your class.
-You can also edit student's particulars with `editstu` if you wait to change any of the student's details.
+You can also edit student's particulars with `editstu` if you want to change any of the student's details.
-- Next, if you want to find any student or students, you can try `findstu` to search the class for the student you are looking for, you class will not only show the the student or students you searched for.
-When you are done, you can simply use `liststu` to see the entire class again!
+- Next, if you want to find any student or students, you can try `findstu` to search the class for the student you are looking for with a keyword, your class will now only show the the student or students you've searched for.
+When you are done, you can simply use `liststu` to view the entire class again!
-- Finally, you might want to empty class to get ready for the next semester.
-In this case, you can utilize `clearstu` to empty the class.
+- Finally, you might want to have an empty class to get ready for the next semester.
+In this case, instead of removing the students one by one, you can utilize `clearstu` to empty the class.
 <br/>
 <br/>